christinelangston/UCL_dissertation/README.md

 June 2025, Masters in City Planning at
 University College London (UCL), awarded Distinction.

 Repo for R code files and data.
-Please see the files `Sharable_paper.pdf` for the final draft of my dissertation and `Geomob_presentation.pdf` for the presentation format.
+Please see the files `Sharable_Langston_A4_Final_Dis.pdf` for the final draft of my dissertation and `geomob.pdf` for the presentation format.

 Abstract: